 Paul is a specialist in marine bivalve mollusks (clams, oysters, scallops, mussels).
 He has described numerous new species.
 Paul is a co-author on the definitive book on the bivalves west coast of the US, Bivalve Seashells of Western North America (2000) [click to purchase].
-His current research project is a continuation of this book series, examining the bivalves from Baja California to northern Peru (Bivalve Seashells of Tropical West America), published in 2012.
+His recent research project was a continuation of this book series, examining the bivalves from Baja California to northern Peru (Bivalve Seashells of Tropical West America), published in 2012.
 Paul has begun work on another book describing the marine bivalves from northern Peru to southern Chile.

 In addition to collection work and research, Paul has assisted in a variety of education and exhibit projects.
 He was instrumental in the design of the Quasars to Seastars program for teen science education.
 Paul was the lead scientific and program designer for the renovation of the Ty Warner Sea Center.

 2013.
 Where's Waldo?
 A new commensal species, Waldo arthuri (Mollusca, Bivalvia, Galeommatidae) from the Northeastern Pacific Ocean.
 ZooKeys 316: 67-80. [pdf]

 2012.
 Bivalve Seashells of Tropical West America.
 Marine Bivalve Mollusks from Baja California to Northern Peru.
 Santa Barbara Museum of Natural History Monographs 6, Studies in Biodiversity 4.
 1258 pages + xv. [pdf]